oeway/img-segment/docs/annotation.md

 By default, ImJoy will open files in your home folder.
 If your data is at a different location, you can set a root folder.
 Each time you specify a file, ImJoy will open the file-dialog in this root folder.
 Press the button `Root folder` and specify the desired folder.
-The specified root folder is also saved, and will be resused the next time you launch ImJoy.
+The specified root folder is also saved, and will be reused the next time you launchImJoy.